10 Cranberry Rd, Kingston, MA 02364, USA

 Owned By: Town of Kingston

 Kingston’s dog park, located in the same neighborhood as the transfer station and a wind turbine.
+“Dedicated to fun and exercise with your dog.”
 A Kingston Dog Park Badge is required.

 Handlers are limited to a maximum of 3 dogs and must remove pet waste immediately.
 Children ages 12 and under are prohibited within the Dog Park area.
 Children ages 13-15 are permitted only with adult supervision.